AUTHOR'S GUIDE TO TOKYO AND BEYOND

 ROPPONGI

 As day fades into night, I suggest you head for Roppongi.
 Here you’ll find as many foreigners as locals enjoying a drink or dancing until the early morning.
-The area features nightclubs, bars and restaurants as well as all other forms of entertainment.
+The area features nightclubs, bars, and restaurants as well as all other forms of entertainment.
 Whether you want to party at a popular multi-level nightclub or you’d prefer a mellow drink at one of the many intimate establishments, you’re sure to find somewhere to enjoy yourself.
 Roppongi really comes alive on Friday and Saturday nights when the whole area is buzzing with a melting pot of people from all over the world.
 Take the Hibiya Line from Ebisu for Roppongi.

 ROPPONGI HILLS

-A popular development called Roppongi Hills offers visitors over two hundred retail shops and it’s also a great place to eat out or to meet up with friends for a drink.
-At the famous Roppongi Hills Mori Tower there are observation decks on the 52nd and 54th floors with wonderful views of Tokyo.
+A popular development called Roppongi Hills offers visitors over two hundred retail shops and it’s also a great place to eat out or meet up with friends for a drink.
+At the famous Roppongi Hills Mori Tower, there are observation decks on the 52nd and 54th floors with wonderful views of Tokyo.
 I highly recommend watching the sunset from these viewing platforms.

 YŪRAKUCHŌ